 The course applies to versions of FileMaker Pro from 7 through the most current version.

-Hi!
-I'm Cris Ippolite, and this is Relational Database Design for FileMaker Pro.
-In this course I'll discuss the concepts and techniques that you can use to design a relational Database in FileMaker.
-Using real-world examples, I'll show you how to determine which tables you need to define in your relationship graph, as well as how and why to resolve those pesky many-to-many relationships.
-I'll explain how to use relationships in your scripts and calculations, and I'll also show you how to use portals, filter portals, and related fields in your layout.
+- Hi I'm Cris Ippolite and this is Relational Database Design for FileMaker Pro.
+In this course I'll discuss the concepts and techniques you can use to design a relational database in FileMaker.
+Using real world examples, I'll show you how to determine which tables you need to define in your relationship graph.
+As well as how and why to resolve those pesky many to many relationships.
+I'll explain how to use relationships in your scripts and calculations.
+And I'll also show you how to use portals, filtered portals, and related fields in your layouts.

 And now it's time for us to dive into Relational Database Design with FileMaker Pro.

 Q: The exercise files for this course do not work on a Mac.
 It downloads executable files.
 Can you provide a workaround?

 A: The files provided for this course were made pre-FileMaker Pro 12.
 The system does not recognize the .fp7 files immediately as something that can be opened with FileMaker Pro 12 and instead shows them as Unix Executable Files.